BitWin24/bitwin24/doc/tor.md

 ./bitwin24d -proxy=127.0.0.1:9050
 ```

-Run a MAG hidden server
+Run a BITWIN24 hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also